cabforum/smime/SBR.md

 ### 3.1.4 Rules for interpreting various name forms

-In cases where names use special characters that are not supported by the character set used in the Certificate Subject, the CA SHOULD define substitution rules in its CP and/or CPS.
+In cases where names use diacritics or other characters that are not supported by Relying Party applications, the CA SHOULD define substitution rules in its CP and/or CPS.
 For example:

 *  Accent characters MAY be represented by their ASCII equivalent.
 For example é, è, à, or ç MAY be represented by e, e, a, or c.
 *  Umlaut-accented characters such as ä, ö, ü MAY be represented by either ae, oe, ue or a, o, u.

 ### 3.1.5 Uniqueness of names